What Is Rheumatoid Arthritis?

 How Do Doctors Diagnose Rheumatoid Arthritis?

 There is no single test that shows whether you have RA.
 Your doctor will give you a checkup, ask you about your symptoms, and possibly perform X-rays and blood tests.

 Rheumatoid arthritis is diagnosed from a combination of things, including:

 Most, but not all, people with rheumatoid arthritis have the rheumatoid-factor (RF) antibody in their blood.
 Rheumatoid factor may sometimes be present in people who do not have rheumatoid arthritis.
 Therefore, the diagnosis of rheumatoid arthritis is based on a combination of joint problems, as well as test results.

-A newer, more specific blood test for rheumatoid arthritis is the cylic citrulline antibody test, also called anti-CCP.
+A newer, more specific blood test for rheumatoid arthritis is the cyclic citrulline antibody test, also called anti-CCP.
 The presence of anti-CCP antibodies suggests a tendency toward a more aggressive form of rheumatoid arthritis.

-How Is Rheumatoid Arthritis Treated?
+How Is RA Treated?

 - Corticosteroids, such as prednisone